timveil/hive-jdbc-uber-jar/README.md

     ```

 ## DbVisualizer (as of version 9.5.5)
 Below is an example configuration using [DbVisualizer](http://www.dbvis.com/) against a kerberized cluster.
-This was only tested using my Mac workstation.
-I suspect similar steps would need to be taken on Windows machine.

-1. With DbVisualizer, attempting to connect to a kerberized cluster will cause the following exception, `Illegal Hadoop Version: Unknown (expected A.B.* format)`.
-This can be avoided by creating a file called `common-version-info.properties` and placing it the following directory `/Applications/DbVisualizer.app/Contents/java/app/resources`.
-You can download a copy of the file [here](etc/common-version-info.properties) or add the following contents:

-    ```dosini
-    version=2.7.3.2.5.3.0-37
-    ```

 2. `kinit` with an appropriate principal and launch DbVisualizer